G-ABCwork/DLNM_airpollution_pneumothorax/README.md

 * Only R and Rmd code will be provided
 * I'll open the R code after publishing the paper
 * [Ongoing] 2021.
 06 -
-* Example of the analysis results
+* The preview of the analysis results

 <p align="center">
   <img src = "./plot_example/Example1.jpeg">